ChristianOellers/ChristianOellers/README.md

 # Hi, I'm Christian

-I work as Full Stack Developer for my own company [Codeconut Ltd.](https://codeconut.io) founded 2019 in Cyprus ☀️
+I work as Full-Stack Developer for my own company [Codeconut Ltd.](https://codeconut.io) founded 2019 in Cyprus ☀️

 Codeconut builds modern web applications with Angular, React and WordPress for startups and small scale companies.
 Alongside I'm available for freelancing and remote engagement.